We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Cruise Motion Sickness vs. Post-Cruise Swaying

 Motion sickness on cruises and post-cruise swaying sensations are related but distinct phenomena.
-It is important to differentiate these from other vestibular disorders that may cause similar symptoms.
+It is essential to distinguish these from other vestibular disorders that may produce similar symptoms.
 Both involve your vestibulo-ocular reflex, where your brain receives conflicting messages from your eyes and inner ear.

 What Causes Seasickness on a Cruise?